Table Of Contents

 - Game/Netflix.
 I wanted to game and watch Netflix through speakers, therefore I needed the PS4 to connect to the Receiver in a couple of different ways.

 - Records.
 I wanted to listen to vinyl, therefore I needed my turntable to connect to the Receiver in some way.

 - Wireless.
 I wanted to listen to music through my phone, therefore I needed the Receiver to support Bluetooth.

 - Stereo.
-I wanted to listen CDs, therefore I needed my old Panasonic stereo to connect to the receiver in some way.
+I wanted to listen to CDs, therefore I needed my old Panasonic stereo to connect to the receiver in some way.

 - Versatility.
 I wanted the flexibility of being able to mix and match speakers down the road, therefore I needed the Receiver to support at least 7.1 (7 speakers + a sub) and/or 5.1 (5 speakers + a sub).

 Fortunately for me, my friend Luke Wagoner had a receiver that checked all of these boxes, and he was trying to sell it.